 Types of Play to Encourage Learning

-There are a few different types of play which help children to learn a variety of skills.
+There are a few different types of play which help young children learn a variety of skills.
 Below are two of the most popular styles, both of these have their own benefits.
 It’s important for schools and nurseries to offer a range of activities which promote different areas of development.

-With this, children are able to use playground equipment and toys however they like and create their own games.
+With this, children use playground equipment and toys however they like and create their own games.
 It’s a crucial part of early development which gives kids the freedom to learn and have fun however they want.
 Check out our post on Anti Bullying Week 2019 for more ideas on creating a positive playground for children.

 Playing outside particularly helps speed up brain maturity, so it’s great to offer plenty of options for kids.
 There are many playground design ideas you could look at, including climbing equipment, surface markings and more.